meshchaninov/alfred-get-random-image/README.md

-# alfred-get-rundom-image
+# alfred-get-random-image

 # Usage
-Get rundom image from https://picsum.photos
+Get random image from https://picsum.photos
 Write `lp` and resolution and you can download the photo from the defalt browser.

 ![preview1](./media/preview1.png)